MileHacker Logo

 Isla del Fuego

 Siquijor’s history intertwines with Spanish influence and ancient folklore.
 When Spanish explorers first arrived in the 16th century, they named it "Isla del Fuego," meaning "Island of Fire."
 This name arose from the nightly spectacle of countless fireflies illuminating the island's trees, creating a shimmering, fiery glow across the landscape.
-This early designation defined its timeless reputation.
+This early designation defined its enduring reputation.

 Traditional Healing